awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-responses.md

 API Gateway's integration response is a way of modeling and manipulating the response from a backend service\.
 There are some differences in setup of a REST API versus a WebSocket API integration response, but conceptually the behavior is the same\.

 WebSocket routes can be configured for two\-way or one\-way communication\.
-If a route has a route response, it is configured for two\-way communication\.
-Otherwise, it is configured for one\-way communication\.
 + When a route is configured for two\-way communication, an integration response allows you to configure transformations on the returned message payload, similar to integration responses for REST APIs\.
 + If a route is configured for one\-way communication, then regardless of any integration response configuration, no response will be returned over the WebSocket channel after the message is processed\.

-The remainder of this document assumes you have chosen to configure a route with two\-way communication\.
+ API Gateway will not pass the backend response through to the route response, unless you set up a route response\.
+To learn about setting up a route response, see [Set up route responses for a WebSocket API in API Gateway](apigateway-websocket-api-route-response.md)\.

+## Integration responses for two\-way communication<a name="apigateway-websocket-api-integration-response-for-two-way-communication"></a>

 Integrations can be divided into *proxy* integrations and *non\-proxy* integrations\.